Inland villages: Betancuria, Tuineje and Pajara.

 What to see in Betancuria

 From an architectural point of view, Betancuria manages to amaze visitors by virtue of its unique-looking religious structures.
 The most important building in Betancuria is the Church of Santa Maria, which dates back to the first years after the foundation of the city.
+This church still manages to amaze visitors today thanks to its Gothic-Baroque mix in which clear Moroccan influences make their way

-San Buenaventura was the first Franciscan convent in the Canaries.
-In line with the philosophy of this religious order, it was originally a simple construction made with cheap materials including palm wood.
-Due to a raid by pirates towards the end of the sixteenth century, the convent was completely redesigned.
-The nearby Hermitage of San Diego is a very traditional structure with two naves, where you can breathe an atmosphere of calm spirituality.
+it was a simple construction made from cheap materials such as palm wood.
+Towards the end of the sixteenth century, the monastery was completely remodelled.
+The nearby Hermitage of San Diego is a very traditional structure with two naves.

 History buffs really can’t miss a visit to the Archaeological and Ethnographic Museum, which allows you to discover the history of Fuerteventura starting with the native aborigines of the island.
 Finally, Betancuria offers many alternatives to satisfy food and wine lovers, thanks in particular to the dairy specialities.

-Tuineje: a small rough gem to be discovered
+Tuineje: a small gem

 Here you can admire many protected species, including vultures, eagles and falcons.